breach/gig.fs/README.md

-TeaBag
+GiG.fs
 ======

 Centrally Orchestrated Multi Node Log-Based Storage with Distributed Conflict Resolution

-TeaBag is a log-based multi node storage based on the principle of operation propagation and oplog pruning.
+GiG.fs is a log-based multi node storage based on the principle of operation propagation and oplog pruning.
 Operations are pushed to the storage and conflict resolution is delegated to the client.
 Conflict resolution is done by retrieving the different operation logs and replaying them in a merged version.